 It has shaped the laws and politics of many western countries and influenced language, music and art.
 Today it continues to inspire many millions of Christians around the world.
 But what exactly is it?

-The Bible is a collection of ancient writings which Christians believe to be God’s revelation to the human race.
-Although exactly how God ‘breathed’ the words remains a mystery, Christians universally agree that God guided the writers as they penned or scribed his words.
+The Bible is a remarkable collection of ancient writings Christians believe to be God’s revelation to people.
+Some people say it’s actually like a library of books and letters all bound up in one.
+The Bible tells the story of God’s relationship with the masterpiece of his creation – people.
+The Bible says that its words are ‘God-breathed’.
+Although exactly how God ‘breathed’ the words remains a mystery, most Christians agree that God inspired the writers as they recorded his words.

 There are several different types of writings included in the Bible.
-The Old Testament is made up of 17 historical books, 5 books of poetry and wisdom and 17 prophetic books.
+The Old Testament is made up of historical books, law, poetry, wisdom and prophetic books.
 The New Testament is made up of four Gospels, one history book, 21 letters and one prophetic book.

 The Bible is foundational to the Christian faith.
 It is through the Bible that people can learn more about God and his plan to restore all people and the entire world to himself, by sending his son Jesus Christ to live on earth.

 When you don’t know the full story, the Bible can feel like a jumbled puzzle.
 The entire Bible is one story: the story of Jesus Christ.
 Knowing the story will help you understand and apply the Bible to your life.
 That’s why we’ve made our own executive summary!Read the summary

 Bible Society currently has 25 different English translations of the Bible available.
 But why are there so many?Compare versions

 The Bible has an amazing history, surviving wars, disasters, language changes and culture shifts.
 But just where did it come from?Learn more